 His background in product design for Dali infrared thermal detectors and vehicle air conditioning for manufacturing firms has influenced his interest in laboratory work and technical measurement and analysis.
 His coursework at Canterbury included the study of fire dynamics, computer fire modelling, fire safety systems and the behaviour of structures in fire.
 Xu is now continuing his study at Canterbury to complete his Masters in Fire Engineering while working full time at Crossfire.

 He moved to New Zealand to join his wife in 2016 and they both have a love of travel and he enjoys boxing in his spare time.

-Nicole is the Crossfire Office Administrator and takes responsibility to manage and monitor the workflow of your jobs.
+Nicole is the Crossfire Practice Manager and takes responsibility to manage and monitor the workflow of your jobs.
 She expertly leads our administration, HR and internal marketing so our business runs efficiently.

 She studied for a Diploma in Graphic Design specialising in design layout, photography and children’s book illustration and has worked in office administration, design and marketing for much of her career.

 Before joining Crossfire Engineering, Nicole worked as a Practice Manager for a medical practice and as an office administrator in the real estate industry.